 These bees don’t eat wood, but they burrow into it to lay eggs, which can weaken the area over time.

-Some cockroaches, especially dark brown ones like smokybrown roaches, can fly and are often mistaken for winged termites.
+Some cockroaches, mainly dark brown ones like smoky brown roaches, can fly and are often mistaken for winged termites.

 They may look similar at a glance, especially at night.
 But cockroaches are after moisture and a food source, not your home’s framing.

-Yes—wasps can sometimes be confused with termites.
-While they are more slender and aggressive, some wasps have clear wings and a narrow waist that can confuse people when they fly near wooden areas.
+Yes, wasps can sometimes be confused with termites.
+While they are more slender and aggressive, some wasps have transparent wings and a narrow waist that can confuse people when they fly near wooden areas.

 However, they don’t feed on or tunnel through wood the way termites or powderpost beetles do.